crabmusket/t3d-bones/tutorials/the_main_file/README.md

     displaySplashWindow("splash.bmp");

-Next we'll configure the console and add an opportunity to debug scripts by tracing them.
-I'm really not sure what the console log mode does at this point, but `2` seems like a good value for it.
-The trace function, if called with `true`, will print out whenever you enter or exit a script function.
-It's a bit crazy to trace your entire program - it's more useful around specific function calls you need to debug - but T2D has a hook like this, so I do too.

-    setLogMode(2);
-    trace(false);

-## Subsystems

 The next section of the file is dedicated to Torque's subsystems - rendering, lighting, sound, etc.
 There's a _lot_ of script that goes into this process, and most of it is hidden in the `sys/` directory.
 Fortunately, we only need to call a few of those functions to get a window up and running.